nginx-shib/shibboleth-fastcgi/README.rst

 source code, these FastCGI applications are not built into existing Shibboleth packages.
 Hence, this repository – scripts for rebuilding the existing Shibboleth packages with FastCGI support.

+We currently support the following OSes:

+* CentOS/RHEL 8 (x86_64)
+* CentOS/RHEL 7 (x86_64)
+* CentOS/RHEL 6 (x86_64)

+The rebuilding script is designed to work with SP version 3.1.0 and up.
+Build scripts for older versions of the SP can be found in the tags and commit history.

 Why?
 ----